Choroní, Venezuela: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-If you are traveling to Choroní in June, you will notice that it is pretty consistently hot.
-Expect it to rain about half of the time.
+Traveling to Choroní in March, you will notice that it dry with little rain.
 Average temperatures (including nighttime) are in the 70s F (mid 20s C).

 What to wear/what to pack: